Dr. Elizabeth Alter

 - Jessica MirandaJessica is a an undergraduate Biology major, awarded a Polgar Fellowship from the Hudson River Foundation for her studies on environmental DNA to detect American eels.

-- Jelaini CobbJelaini is a Biology major interested in veterinary science.
+- Zahra AlkaifiZahra is a Bio major interested in marine ecology and mentoring.